 Sept.
-30, 2009 -- Only a third of Americans plan to get the H1N1 swine flu vaccine, a Consumer
+30, 2009 -- Only a third of Americans plan to get the H1N1 swine flu vaccine, a Consumer Reports poll shows.

-those who know they're at risk said they'd definitely get a swine flu shot.
+Risk awareness may be a key factor in vaccine acceptance.
+Sixty percent of those who know they're at risk said they'd definitely get a swine flu shot.

 Aside from people not understanding risk factors for severe flu, other findings suggest that the CDC has its work cut out for it as it tries to convince people to get both their seasonal and pandemic flu shots.

 Among the poll findings:

 - Only 35% of parents plan to have their child vaccinated against swine flu.

 - Nearly two-thirds of parents who don't plan to have their child vaccinated say they worry the swine flu vaccine is too new to be safe.